geniusboywonder/BotArmy/docs/updated_psd1.md

   - Confidence threshold of 0.6 for automatic escalation triggers
   - 5-minute timeout for agent responses with automatic escalation
   - Loop detection in agent conversations with intervention
-  - Escalations displayed as priority-based notifications in Command Center chat
   - Real-time conflict monitoring dashboard with escalation analytics

 ### 3.13 Real-time Communication Architecture